malcolmbarrett/SER-tidyverse-workshop/README.md

 install.packages(c("tidyverse", "gapminder"))
 ```

 * Set up an account at [RStudio Cloud](http://rstudio.cloud/).
-We'll have a free cloud version R and RStudio available with all of the workshop materials included in case you have any issues witn your local installation!
+We'll have a free cloud version R and RStudio available with all of the workshop materials included in case you have any issues with your local installation!
 * Download these materials locally using the usethis package:

 ```r